Understanding Alzheimer’s Disease

 - Many people become forgetful with age.
 Forgetfulness does not necessarily mean you have Alzheimer’s.

-- Research shows that healthy habits, such as exercising and spending time with loved ones, can lower your risk of developing Alzheimer’s.
+- Research shows that healthy habits, such as exercising and spending time with loved ones, can lower your risk of Alzheimer’s.

 What is Alzheimer’s disease?

-- Changes in emotion and behavior that can include depression, anger and restlessness.
+- Changes in emotion and behavior that can include depression, anger and restlessness

-- Loss of memory, reasoning and thinking.
+- Loss of memory, reasoning and thinking

 Living with Alzheimer’s disease